riccardoscheda/AnomalousDiffusion/README.md

 When installed you can use it from command line using `andif  <subcommand>`.
 The main commands are:

 ###### Read the images from nd2 file
+if you want to read the images from a nd2 file and save them you can use the command `andif read <file.nd2> <frames> <field>`, where:
+ - `<file.nd2>` is the nd2 file you want to read;
-if you want to read the images from a nd2 file and save them you can use the command `andif read <N>`, where `<N>` is the number of frames you want to save.
-Since this command is thought to read a lot of images in different directories, you have to run this command in a parent folder with inside the directories with nd2 different files.
+ - `<frames>` is the number of frames you want to save
+- `<field>` is the number of fields of view you want to save.
+Since this command is thought to read a lot of images in different directories, you can use this command in the parent directory using the flag `--all`, and it will save the images for all the directories with the nd2 file in the directory `images/`.

 ###### Modify the images with histogram equalization